gilesp1729/Rolanduino/Readme.md

 ## The program

 My [library fork](https://github.com/gilesp1729/midi-sound-library) is responsible for making waves via PWM.
 It relies heavily on Timers 0, 1 and 2.
 The scanning code simply reads ports and gets interrupted a lot, so it needs to be robust against missing key presses.
 Since there is no UI, instrument selection is via the keyboard by holding down the very bottom note.
-While holding, playing any other note will select an instrument from the synth's internal table.
+While holding, playing any other note (white keys only) will select an instrument from the synth's internal table.
 Not all of them produce unique or correct sounds and have been (or will be) skipped.
-The percussion have also been skipped for now.
+The percussion have also been skipped for now (only tuned percussion like timpani and xylophones are included)

 The instruments are arranged as follows by octave: